 RingCentral has tiered feature and pricing plans which range in price from $19.99 per month per user to $49.99 per month per user for unlimited phone calls and 100 to 10,000 toll-free minutes depending on the plan selected.
 It’s best for business and corporations that want a conference call bridge with robust features, capable of supporting a large number of participants and those who want to bundle their phone and conference calling services under a single provider.

 Grasshopper is a virtual phone system that allows you to switch between your business and personal number on your mobile phone easily.
 It has a conference bridge that supports up to 10 callers without requiring a separate conference call number.
-This is just one of the features that makes it our best virtual phone system, and it’s the best for the solopreneur who wants a conference bridge for holding group calls with prospects or customers.
+This is just one of the business phone system features that makes it our best virtual phone system, and it’s the best for the solopreneur who wants a conference bridge for holding group calls with prospects or customers.

 Grasshopper offers three pricing plans which range between $29 and $89 per month for one to five numbers respectively.
 There is also a $25 activation fee, although that can be waived as part of a promotional offer.